What is meningitis?

 - Bed rest in a dimly lit room

-- Medications to reduce fever and headache.
-Aspirin should be avoided.
+- Medicines to reduce fever and headache.
+Avoid aspirin.

 Can meningitis be prevented?

 Several vaccines are available to prevent types of bacterial meningitis.
 These vaccines